 These attractions involving captive animals are part of wildlife tourism.
 Wildlife tourism exploits animals from birth until they are either euthanized or abandoned once they are no longer considered “valuable” by their owners.
 These animals endure years of suffering at their owners’ hands who use cruel training methods to teach them to perform for tourists.

 Like wildlife trafficking, wildlife tourism can only be eradicated if there is no demand to see animals perform.
-ROLDA advocates for the closure of these tourist attractions and the relocation of the captive animals.
+ROLDA advocates for the closure of these tourist attractions and the relocation of captive animals.
 We have created petitions urging the ANSVSA and the Garda de Mediu (National Environmental Guard) inspectors to shut down all illegal wildlife tourism operations across Romania immediately.

 Be the voice of thousands of animals captive and used for tourists amusement.